KaziKoIzak/Assign1/readMe.md

 This is the executable file for the Fortran program

 And Finally
-For the Java Program, just type in the following command.
+For the Java Program, just type in the following commands

 javac hello.java
 java hello